boostorg/hana/README.md

 - Talk on Hana at [CppCon][] 2014 ([slides](http://ldionne.com/hana-cppcon-2014)/[video](https://youtu.be/L2SktfaJPuU))
 - The [MPL11][] library, which is how Hana started out
 - Talk on the MPL11 at [C++Now][] 2014 ([slides](http://ldionne.com/mpl11-cppnow-2014)/[video](https://youtu.be/8c0aWLuEO0Y))
-- My bachelor's thesis was a formalization of C++ metaprogramming through category theory.
+- Louis Dionne's bachelor's thesis was a formalization of C++ metaprogramming through category theory.
 The thesis is available [here](https://github.com/ldionne/hana-thesis/blob/gh-pages/main.pdf), and the slides of a related presentation are available [here](http://ldionne.com/hana-thesis).
   Unfortunately, both are in french only.